belongtothenight/SMRBS-ESP32/info/update_log.md

       2. Copy the folder ".vscode_sample" into the project folder including the file "c_cpp_properties.json".
       3. Save vscode workplace in the project folder.
       4. Follow [this file](https://github.com/belongtothenight/SMRBS-ESP32/blob/main/info/button%20trigger.txt) to use ESP-IDF 5.0 CMD to build, flash, and monitor.
+7. 20220920 ~ 20221003
+   1. Start to test algorithm with raspberri pi 4 by setting up the environment.
+   2. Environment can't be setup, VGA output no signal.
+Using raspberry pi official image flasher can't fix this bug, alterating the "config.txt" file or manually activating SSH functionality doesn't work as well.
+No way to successfully connect to raspberri pi with ethernet or even with network adaptor.
+Tried multiple times repeatly flashing images of operating system and it still doesn't work.
+   3. Use SD Card Formatter and balenaEtcher to flash official image into SD card.
+   4. On 20221003, finally after connecting to VGA output and power, it successfully boot up for the first time.
+Later the day, all initial setup including SSH, VNC are setup and nothing seems wrong this time.
+   5. Tried to install drivers of seeed 6-channel microphone array by official documentation but failed due to unknown reason.
+8. 20221004